sj-distributor/core-cache/README.md

 * Fast, concurrent, evicting in-memory cache written to keep big number of entries without impact on performance.

 ## ⏱ About Cache expiration

-* Why`NetCoreCache` doesn't support cache expiration?
-* Because we don't need cache expiration in `NetCoreCache`.
-Cached entries inside `NetCoreCache` never expire.
-They are automatically evicted on cache size overflow.
-* It is easy to implement cache expiration on top of `NetCoreCache` by caching values with marshaled deadlines and verifying deadlines after reading these values from the cache.
 * There are three ways of cache eviction, `LRU` and `TTL` and `Random`

 ## 🪣 About BigCache ( Multi Buckets )
 * Fast.
 Performance scales on multi-core CPUs.
 * The cache consists of many buckets, each with its own lock.
 This helps scaling the performance on multi-core CPUs, since multiple CPUs may concurrently access distinct buckets.